-Encoding the type of a function into the name (so-called Hungarian notation) is forbidden - the compiler knows the types anyway and can check those, and it only confuses the programmer.
+Encoding the type of a function into the name (so-called Hungarian notation) is forbidden - it only confuses the programmer.

 Local variable names should be short, and to the point.
 If you have some random integer loop counter, it should probably be called "i".
 Calling it "loop_counter" is non-productive, if there is no chance of it being misunderstood.
 Similarly, "tmp" can be just about any type of variable that is used to hold a temporary value.